zbeislerOSI/OCS-Docs/Documentation/DataViews/Reference/Example_Scenario.md

 Each solar inverter is associated with some physical location.
 There is a weather stream for each location.

+Use the [bulk uploader](https://github.com/osisoft/OSI-Samples-OCS/tree/master/advanced_samples/Bulk_Upload/DotNet) to create the types and streams from the example scenario.
+See the [configuration files](https://github.com/osisoft/OSI-Samples-OCS/tree/master/advanced_samples/Bulk_Upload/SampleCollections/DataviewQuickStart) specific to the data views example scenario.

 Data views are made to bring order to a tangle of data streams.
 Despite appearing complex and verbose, this scenario is likely much simpler than your real-world data.
 This scenario illustrates how data views can render real-world data consumable for data science.

 ## Solar inverter streams